-2 SYSTEMATIC ERRORS
+2. SYSTEMATIC ERRORS

 The creation of a reliable system involves being able to resolve whether the computed displacements of object points are significant.
 The determination of a point's significance involves the propagation of both random and systematic errors.
 The random error contribution is very regular and predictable for geodetic observations and therefore does not pose any problem in determining its contribution to the significance testing of displacements.
-However, it is a completely different situation when considering the systematic errors.
-Again, the systematic errors themselves are well understood, but the magnitudes and directions of these errors are very difficult to determine in practice.
+However, it is a different situation when considering systematic errors.
+The systematic errors are understood, but the manifestation of these errors are difficult to determine in practice.